Washi1337/ctf-writeups/FlareOn/2020/8/README.md

 ![Figure 4](x64dbg2.png)

 If we now continue both the main application (F9 in x64dbg), as well as the WSL instance (using the `r` command in gdb), the application runs fine.
-We now debug both the main and the WSL instance, and have full control over the game.
+We now debug both the main and the WSL instance, and therefore have full control over the game.

 Now let's make the AI player win.
 We do one move: